 What doesn’t work to stop bullying?

 Instead, you’ll likely find that positive re-enforcement works better.
 By enacting some supervised play sessions involving both cats and handing out treats for good behavior, you might get better results.
-Just make sure both cats are getting equal attention and food.

 You should also avoid comforting the bullied cat and ignoring the bully.
 This can breed more resentment and jealousy, worsening the problem.
 The “bully” doesn’t understand that they’ve done something bad, and punishing them in this manner simply won’t get the message across.